manishkr21/MCQ_Generator/README.md

 ## Introduction

-It is project developed under the guidance of Prof. Arnab Bhattacharya, IIT Kanpur.
+It is developed under the guidance of Prof. Arnab Bhattacharya, IIT Kanpur.

 ![Demo image1](app/static/img/demo1.png)